Ramdev Pir: Poetry and Literature

+A collection of such translated couplets which successfully lead followers to specific conclusions can be found through resources and wayfinding.

 Samadhi and Main Temple in Ramdevra

 Ramdev took Samadhi at Ramdevra (10 km from Pokhran) in Rajasthan, on Bhadrapada Shukla Ekadashi in V.S.
 1442 at the age of 33 years.

 The temple complex housing the resting place of Ramdev is located at Ramdevra (10 km from Pokhran) in Rajasthan.
-The present temple structure was built around Ramdev's final resting place by Maharaja Ganga Singh of Bikaner in 1931.
+The temple structure was built around Ramdev's grave by Maharaja Ganga Singh of Bikaner in 1931.